shlomif/my-real-person-fan-fiction/README.md

-It is possible that the reason it seems like the [Chuck Norris Facts](https://www.shlomifish.org/humour/bits/facts/Chuck-Norris/) have made a comeback recently is because Norris has decided to play in roles he liked, even if he got paid little or not at all or was paid after the fact.
+It is possible that the reason it seems like the [Chuck Norris Facts](https://www.shlomifish.org/humour/bits/facts/Chuck-Norris/) have made a comeback recently, is because Norris has decided to play in roles he liked, even if he got paid little or not at all, or was paid after the fact.
 He became a happy and respected amateur.
 I won't be surprised if he sometimes agrees to star in local school plays, or otherwise star in roles that may seem almost completely unlike his traditional Hollywood image.

-But for now I'll write my real person fic on singers and YouTube musicians.
+But for now I'll write my real person fic on singers and YouTubers.
 I already have one more factoid about Taylor Swift and there likely will be more.
 And I assure you that for a long time you won't see a youtube video "Why people won't listen to Taylor Swift's songs again?"
 Poor Taylor!
 I'm sure she won't survive reading this Taylor Swift Factoid, and sue me immediately.

-# Emma Watson
+## Emma Watson

 Emma Watson is no longer hireable in Hollywood despite the fact that all her films were commercial successes.
 And it's because she too became far too